TASelwyn/COMP3005_FitnessClub/README.md

 ```

 ## ORM Integration Bonus
-This project fully integrates Spring Boot, Hibernate, Jakarta and Liquibase as a full-fledged application & ORM system.

 All entities are under the "src/main/java/../model" folder tagged with Jakarta annotations to denote database properties such as @Id, @GeneratedValue, @ManyToOne, @OneToMany, @OneToOne.
 These annotations automatically assign PK/FK, Cascading rules, Loading behaviour, Table/Column mappings, etc.

 All database access is done through repository interfaces such as "AccountRepository", "SessionRepository", "RoomRepository", etc. They are all located under /repository src folder.